JetBrains/guide/site/webstorm/tips/add-script-tag-to-html/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Drag the script file to your HTML code and drop it there to quickly add the `<script>` tag.
----